byels/johnny-five-hackday/README.md

-# gcljs

-GameChanger web server in ClojureScript
+# Hackday with Arduino and Johnny-Five and Clojurescript @ Levo League

+Converts stdin to Braile (Arduino/shift register/LEDs not included)

 ## Usage

+To build: `lein cljsbuild once`
-To run: npm start
+To run: `npm start`

 ## License